 By Divya Badami Rao

 “We turn no one away for lack of funds,” it said.
 As promised, I signed up, and got to explore and practice the wonderful world of “playwork.”
-Under the encouraging and insightful guidance of new long-distance friends, the course tutors, Morgan Leichter-Saxby, Suzanna Law and David Stonehouse, playwork has morphed from a vague idea into a concrete, actionable concept over the course of a year.
+All under the encouraging and insightful guidance of new long-distance friends, the course tutors, Morgan Leichter-Saxby, Suzanna Law and David Stonehouse.
+As a result, playwork went from a vague idea into a concrete, actionable concept over the course of a year.

 I could not have imagined the impact this course would have on me.
 Neither could I have anticipated that in under a year, I would find myself confident enough in the concepts and ideas to host two fairly large, successful Pop-Up Adventure Playgrounds.
 The first, hosted with the support of my family for my son’s birthday, involved a group of 30 children.

-My course tutor, Morgan Leichter-Saxby, mentored me through both events, giving me the confidence to host playgrounds even though I had never before experienced any myself.
+My course tutor, Morgan Leichter-Saxby, mentored me through both events.
+Morgan offers me the confidence to host playgrounds even though I had never before experienced any myself.
 In our e-mail exchanges, we worked through various scenarios I thought might unfold, helping calm my various apprehensions.
 The first pop-up for my son’s birthday helped me as I thought through the larger, more public event.
-Yet each was different, and needed me to anticipate many new details.
+Yet each one was different, requiring me to anticipate many new details.

 Unexpectedly, as a result of the learning and confidence I have gained through this course, I was invited to write more publicly about my experiences with child-led play.
 Since hosting these two pop-ups, I have written articles on resources for play during the Covid-19 lockdown for a parenting website (see here and here), as well as broader reflections on the education system in India as it pivots to online learning for a national newspaper.

 Playworkers are meant to be advocates of play, and in making the PDC available to anyone who applies and not just a select few, Pop-Up Adventure Play genuinely puts play first.
 Play needs such advocates; it also needs funding to make such a commitment to inclusivity possible.
 If you are a donor, I hope you consider donating to Pop-Up Adventure Play.
 Clearly, play impacts lives, and an organisation such as this one, impacts play.